 Eargo is a health tech company that’s destigmatizing hearing loss through innovation.
 Eargo brings a refreshing brand to an archaic industry overrun by inflated prices, needless negotiations, and complex purchasing barriers.
 For the first time, there’s a brand that provides consumers with a modern buying experience, great technology, and a clear understanding of hearing health.
 Learn more today about the enhanced auditory experience Eargo has offered millions of people across America.

 Eargo sells three hearing aid models with an open-fit, breathable design.
-While not appropriate for those with severe hearing impairment, Eargo provides quality devices for mild to moderate hearing loss.
+While not appropriate for those with profound hearing impairment, Eargo provides quality devices for mild to severe high-frequency hearing loss.

 - Nearly invisible